Hurling Update December 2017

 Mc Greevy Cup Hurling First and Second Year Ulster Hurling Blitz

-The hurling season re-started for the new school year on Wednesday 15th Of September.
+The hurling season re-started for the new school year in September.
 The venue for the blitz was O’Neill Park, Clontibret.
 The teams participating in the Blitz included St Pauls of Bessbrook, Carrickmacross A & B’s, Crossmaglen and of course The Sem.
 The two top teams would then progress to the next qualifying stage of the Ulster B Cup, the Mc Greevy Cup.

 St.Macartan’s first opponents were Crossmaglen.
 Darragh Hughes got The Sem off to a good start with a goal and a point, other stand-out performances came from Mark Murphy in corner forward and Ciaran Cassidy at full forward who helped us to a convincing 5-6 to 0-0 victory.